-Eggnog has been one of my favorite holiday treats for as long as I can remember.
+Eggnog has been one of my favorite Christmas treats for as long as I can remember.
 My grandma used to keep a quart in her fridge just for me.

-I’ve always loved its spicy, thick, custard-like goodness, and with Christmas merely two weeks away, cravings are in full swing.
-There’s just one big hurdle standing in my way…
+I’ve always loved its spicy, thick, custard-like goodness, and with the holidays not too far away, cravings are in full swing.
+There’s just one big hurdle standing in the way of enjoying a big cup of eggnog…

 The list of ingredients.

-Have you read the nutritional label of eggnog lately?
-The list of ingredients is dismal:
+Have you read the nutrition label of store bought eggnog lately?
+The list of ingredients is long and includes more than one of our top ingredients to avoid:

 - Grade A Milk